sebfisch/java-fun/README.md

 It references a [docker container](https://github.com/sebfisch/docker-wiki-dev) that can be used to write and generate the corresponding site.
-You can start the development using
+You can start the development environment using

     # docker-compose run --rm --service-ports dev